SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/setting-up-dremio-datalake.md

 layout: redirect
 ---

-The setup of DataHub requires the administrator to choose a Dremio account name, and provide credentials to the data lake.
+The setup of DataHub requires you to choose a Dremio account name, and provide credentials to the data lake.
 In the navigator, select **Settings** to define those settings.

+>**Info**: You need administration permissions to define the settings.
+See section [Defining DataHub permissions and roles](/datahub/setting-up-datahub#defining-permissions) for details.

+The settings whose meaning may not be obvious are equipped with a help icon.
+Click on the icon to get more information.

 ### Defining new settings